axibase/atsd/rule-engine/holiday-calendar.md

 ![](./images/holiday-calendars.png)

 The uploaded files are copied to the `/opt/atsd/atsd/conf/calendars` directory and the changes are applied instantly.
-The database restart is not required.
+Database restart is not required.

 ### Example